Moon Visibility

 The small white dot near Earth in our illustration is a lunar apside (perigee or apogee).
 The red dot is a node of the ecliptic (ascending or descending).
 When a new or full moon is at or is opposite to the red dot, an eclipse occurs.

 The moon's appearance, sunrise time, sunset time, moonrise time, and moonset time all change based on your longitude and latitude.
-Click on the map above to change the location to the area of interest.
+Click on the map above to change the location to the area of interest The interactive map allows the user to change the location to any latitude and longitude in the world.